juristat/aws-ip-ranges/README.md

 You can change where the cache file is stored; use the environment variable `AWS_IP_RANGES_CACHE_FILE_PATH` or call `awsIpRanges.setCacheFilePath(path)`.

 Copyright (c) 2016-2017 Datanalytics, Inc. d/b/a Juristat.
-License under the Apache 2.0 license; see the `LICENSE` file for details.
+License under the Apache-2.0 license; see the `LICENSE` file for details.
 If you do not accept the terms of the license, you may not use this software.